Corning (GLW)

 5. Revenue Growth

 A company’s long-term sales performance can indicate its overall quality.
 Any business can have short-term success, but a top-tier one grows for years.
-Over the last five years, Corning grew its sales at a mediocre 7% compounded annual growth rate.
+Unfortunately, Corning’s 7.2% annualized revenue growth over the last five years was mediocre.
 This was below our standard for the industrials sector and is a poor baseline for our analysis.

-We can better understand the company’s revenue dynamics by analyzing its most important segments, Optical Communications and Display Technologies, which are 40.3% and 22.9% of revenue.
-Over the last two years, Corning’s Optical Communications revenue (optical fiber & cables) averaged 21.1% year-on-year growth while its Display Technologies revenue (glass for flat panel displays) averaged 4.4% growth.
+We can better understand the company’s revenue dynamics by analyzing its most important segments, Optical Communications and Display Technologies, which are 40.4% and 22.7% of revenue.
+Over the last two years, Corning’s Optical Communications revenue (optical fiber & cables) averaged 27.2% year-on-year growth while its Display Technologies revenue (glass for flat panel displays) averaged 2.9% growth.
+Corning Quarterly Revenue by Segment

-This quarter, Corning’s year-on-year revenue growth of 20.9% was excellent, and its $4.1 billion of revenue was in line with Wall Street’s estimates.
-Company management is currently guiding for a 24.3% year-on-year increase in sales next quarter.
+This quarter, Corning’s revenue grew by 8.8% year on year to $4.22 billion, missing Wall Street’s estimates.
+Company management is currently guiding for a 15.5% year-on-year increase in sales next quarter.

-Looking further ahead, sell-side analysts expect revenue to grow 11.9% over the next 12 months, an improvement versus the last two years.
-This projection is particularly noteworthy for a company of its scale and suggests its newer products and services will fuel better top-line performance.
+Looking further ahead, sell-side analysts expect revenue to grow 14.1% over the next 12 months, an improvement versus the last two years.
+This projection is eye-popping for a company of its scale and indicates its newer products and services will fuel better top-line performance.

 6. Gross Margin & Pricing Power

-Corning’s gross margin is good compared to other industrials businesses and signals it sells differentiated products, not commodities.
-As you can see below, it averaged an impressive 35% gross margin over the last five years.
-That means for every $100 in revenue, roughly $35.05 was left to spend on selling, marketing, R&D, and general administrative overhead.
+Corning’s unit economics are great compared to the broader industrials sector and signal that it enjoys product differentiation through quality or brand.
+As you can see below, it averaged an excellent 38% gross margin over the last five years.
+Said differently, roughly $37.95 was left to spend on selling, marketing, R&D, and general administrative overhead for every $100 in revenue.
+Corning Trailing 12-Month Gross Margin

 7. Operating Margin

-Corning has managed its cost base well over the last five years.
-It demonstrated solid profitability for an industrials business, producing an average operating margin of 11.1%.
-This result isn’t too surprising as its gross margin gives it a favorable starting point.
+Corning’s operating margin has been trending up over the last 12 months and averaged 10.7% over the last five years.
+Its solid profitability for an industrials business shows it’s an efficient company that manages its expenses effectively.
+This result isn’t surprising as its high gross margin gives it a favorable starting point.

-Looking at the trend in its profitability, Corning’s operating margin decreased by 2.1 percentage points over the last five years.
+Analyzing the trend in its profitability, Corning’s operating margin might fluctuated slightly but has generally stayed the same over the last five years.
 This raises questions about the company’s expense base because its revenue growth should have given it leverage on its fixed costs, resulting in better economies of scale and profitability.

-In Q3, Corning generated an operating margin profit margin of 14.4%, up 5.5 percentage points year on year.
-The increase was solid, and because its operating margin rose more than its gross margin, we can infer it was more efficient with expenses such as marketing, R&D, and administrative overhead.
+In Q4, Corning generated an operating margin profit margin of 15.9%, up 5.8 percentage points year on year.
+The increase was solid, and because its gross margin actually decreased, we can assume it was more efficient because its operating expenses like marketing, R&D, and administrative overhead grew slower than its revenue.

 8. Earnings Per Share

-We can take a deeper look into Corning’s earnings to better understand the drivers of its performance.
-A five-year view shows that Corning has repurchased its stock, shrinking its share count by 2.4%.
+Diving into the nuances of Corning’s earnings can give us a better understanding of its performance.
+A five-year view shows that Corning has repurchased its stock, shrinking its share count by 2.9%.
 This tells us its EPS outperformed its revenue not because of increased operational efficiency but financial engineering, as buybacks boost per share earnings.
+Corning Diluted Shares Outstanding

 Like with revenue, we analyze EPS over a more recent period because it can provide insight into an emerging theme or development for the business.